matthewmatsumoto/MatthewMatsumoto.github.io/essays/SoftwareEngineering.md

 ## A Semester Recap

 Software Engineering was a difficult class, but a great learning experience.
-Not only did it teach me how to build and configure web applications, but it also taught me various other fundementals such as open source software development, UI frameworks, agile project management.
+Not only did it teach me how to build and configure web applications, but it also taught me various other fundamentals such as open source software development, UI frameworks, agile project management.
 This class was my first taste in web applications, and "professional" project building.
 Along with this, I learned about important social networking sites such as LinkedIn, and Slack.
 Unlike the other computer science classes I've taken, this one gave me a glimpse into the real world of software engineering jobs.

 ## Open Source Software Development